Introduction to Shopify Liquid

 The theme editor will open, and you will see a preview of your store on the right-hand side.
 On the left-hand side, you will see a menu of different sections and settings that you can edit.

 To make changes to your theme, simply click on the section or setting you want to edit, and use the visual editor to make your changes.
-For example, you can change the font, color, or layout of your theme.
+As an illustration, you have the flexibility to alter your theme’s font, color, or layout.

 Once you are happy with your changes, click on the Save button to apply them to your live store.